panammeb/Freshwater-database/README.md

 These sequences can be found in the fasta files in the forder:  ../bd_ssrna/Reference_all/Reference_bases/Reference_base_(bacteria|archaea|eukaryota).fasta

 With the hmmer profiles and aligned sequences included in this repository, this dabase can be used with PANAM or for a sequence similarity searching  (BLAST, vsearch...)

+v1.1: Miscrosporidia annotation has been updated by Aurore Dubuffet (Assistant professor - LMGE)